raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial3.md

 You can drag and drop the basemap you like onto your canvas.
 In this case I have used `Esri Gray (light)` because its design is quite simple and not overwhelming.

-## 2. The statistics summary panel
+## IV.
+The statistics summary panel

 As a means of exploring a layer, you may want to see some form of summary.
 Let's have a look at the LondonBoroughs layer.
 In your `Layers` panel, double-click  the LondonBoroughs layer or right-click > `Properties...`.
 This opens up a very important menu from which you can access a LOT of useful tools to deal with your layer.